iel-amra/iel-amra/README.md

 Here are some ideas to get you started:

-🔭 I’m currently searching for an internship in
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...